Moses Quinby: Beekeeping

 He started experimenting with bees such as drilling holes in the top of hives.
-He found that bees would fill large boxes put above the hives over those holes with honey, allowing harvesting it without damaging the hive.
-He did not have much knowledge in the beginning but through careful scientific observation, an open mind and time, he was able to become an expert beekeeper.
+He found that bees would fill large boxes above the hives over those holes with honey, allowing harvesting it without damaging the hive.
+He did not have much knowledge in the beginning but through careful scientific observation, an open mind, and time, he was able to become an expert beekeeper.

 In 1851 he began writing the Mysteries of Bee-Keeping Explained, which was published in 1853.
 It is sub-titled as Being a Complete Analysis of the Whole Subject: Consisting of the Natural History of Bees, Directions for Obtaining the Greatest Amount of Pure Surplus Honey with the Least Possible Expense, Remedies for Losses Given, and the Science of “Luck” Fully Illustrated – the Result of More Than Twenty Years Experience in Extensive Apiaries He shared in it his experience in beekeeping.
-In later editions, he also shared methods on propagating Italian bees.
+In later editions, he also shared methods for propagating Italian bees.
 The same year, he publishes Mysteries of Bee Keeping Explained.

 He moved to St. Johnsville, NY with his family while in his 50s until his death, both for the vegetation, but also because his sister-in-law has married John Underhill, a tanner.
 There he bought eight acres from Christian Klock.
 His homestead was on the site of the Battle of Klock's Field in 1780.
-He had a turning mill, orchards and his apiary.
+He had a turning mill, orchards, and his apiary.